OrdinaryMagician/stinger_m/GunLore.md

 A Mercenary weapon built through reverse engineering of scavenged human technology.

 Primary fire: Ejects a stream of fire up to a range of 40ft.
-Buit-in cooling prevents the weapon from overheating, so you can keep spraying for as long as you want.
+Built-in cooling prevents the weapon from overheating, so you can keep spraying for as long as you want.

 Secondary fire: Charges up and shoots a blob of unignited napalm.
-It will stick to anything it touches, and ignite immediately upon in contact with fire or explosives.
+It will stick to anything it touches, and ignite immediately when in contact with fire or explosives.

 The weapon is completely useless if the user or target are underwater.

 ## Fireblaster

-Another product of Mercenary engineering, and a direct evolution of the previously listed Flamethrower.
+Another Mercenary invention, and a direct evolution of the previously listed Flamethrower.
 Shoots balls of flaming napalm stabilized by microgravity.

 Primary fire: Single, steady shots.